Code-Institute-Submissions/mtopircean-project2/README.md

       3 options are selected with equal results:
       (/readme/features/calculate-feature-three-options-equal.jpg)

-      * recommendation then is returned part of a modal.
+      * Recommendation is returned part of a modal.

-  * Random generation function: Will provide a "coin-flip" type of recommendation based on a basic algorithm.
-It will be able to generate independent of any data being provided in the user input area.
+  * Generate random selection function: Will provide a "coin-flip" type of recommendation based on a basic algorithm.
+It will be able to generate an answer independent of any data being provided in the user input area.
 It`s functionality is very basic and can be used as a pure random selector if needed.
   (/readme/features/random-feature.jpg)

-  * Reset option score values: it`s functionality is to allow the user to reset the score of their options with a single click of a button.
-It will not reset the value of the importance criteria as it is considered a key element that once set, should not change often
+  * Reset option values: it`s functionality is to allow the user to reset the score of their options with a single click of a button.
+It will not reset the value of the importance criteria as it is considered a key element that once set, should not change often.

   Before reset:
   (/readme/features/reset-feature-values.jpg)